AaronFeller/PeptideCLM/README.md

 The pretraining dataset for the large model (23M) can be downloaded here: https://utexas.box.com/v/PeptideCLM-pretraining-data.

-A curated dataset of PAMPA results from CycPeptMPDB is contained in the directory `datasets/kmeans_regression` and has been split into 5 subsets
+A curated dataset of PAMPA results from CycPeptMPDB is contained in the directory `datasets/kmeans_regression` and has been split into 5 training and test subsets (numbered) and a separate file for validation.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes.